WebCuratorTool/webcurator/webcurator-docs/guides/system-administrator-guide.rst

 Each of these three components must be deployed for the Web Curator Tool to be fully functional and more than one harvest agent can be deployed if necessary.
 Each Harvest Agent is capable of carrying out harvest actions.
-The more harvest agents deployed the more harvesting that can be concurrently.
+The more harvest agents are deployed the more harvesting can be done concurrently.
 The harvest agents and digital asset store can reside on any machine within the network, as they use REST over HTTP to communicate with each other.